In This Article

-The reality is that most people who have a drug addiction or who suffer from alcohol abuse also have an enabler in their lives.
+The reality is that most people who have a drug addiction or who suffer from alcohol abuse have an enabler in their lives.
 This could be family members, a partner, a friend, a codependent, or another loved one close to them who contributes to their poor behavior instead of considering their well-being.

-Unknowingly, enablers may even encourage or entice the person who actually needs help in controlling their bad behavior.
-This is because an enabler struggles to set boundaries and draw a fine line between what’s acceptable and what’s unacceptable in their company or under their roof.
+Unknowingly, enablers may even encourage or entice the person who actually needs help controlling their bad behavior.
+This is because an enabler struggles to set boundaries and draw a fine line between acceptable and unacceptable in their company or under their roof.

 Without a support system, the person who suffers from drug abuse and/or alcohol use disorder is left to face the negative consequences of their actions and self-destructive behavior.